-MyDroneFleets UAV Hardware Tracker
+MyDroneFleets UAV Tracker

 Weight Class

-The trackers are designed to be mounted on any drone weighing at least 250g.
+Tracker G2 is designed to be mounted on any drone weighing at least 250g.

 Global Positioning